Imbalance-Aware Self-Supervised Learning for 3D Radiomic Representations: Abstract

 \section{Abstract}

-Radiomic representations can quantify properties of regions of interest in medical image data.
+Radiomics can quantify the properties of regions of interest in medical image data.
 Classically, they account for pre-defined statistics of shape, texture, and other low-level image features.
-Alternatively, deep learning-based representations are derived from supervised learning but require expensive annotations from experts and often suffer from overfitting and data imbalance issues.
-In this work, we address the challenge of learning representations of 3D medical images for an effective quantification under data imbalance.
-We propose a \emph{self-supervised} representation learning framework to learn high-level feature of 3D volumes as a complement to existing radiomics features.
+Alternatively, deep learning-based representations are derived from supervised learning but require expensive annotations and often suffer from overfitting and data imbalance issues.
+In this work, we address the challenge of learning the representation of a 3D medical image for an effective quantification under data imbalance.
+We propose a \emph{self-supervised} representation learning framework to learn high-level features of 3D volumes as a complement to existing radiomics features.
 Specifically, we demonstrate how to learn image representations in a self-supervised fashion using a 3D Siamese network.
 More importantly, we deal with data imbalance by exploiting two unsupervised strategies: a) sample re-weighting, and b) balancing the composition of training batches.
-When combining our learned self-supervised feature with traditional radiomics, we show significant improvement in brain tumor classification and lung cancer staging tasks covering MRI and CT imaging modalities.
+When combining the learned self-supervised feature with traditional radiomics, we show significant improvement in brain tumor classification and lung cancer staging tasks covering MRI and CT imaging modalities.
+Codes are available in \url{https://github.com/hongweilibran/imbalanced-SSL}.